technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 incorrect.](./media/image21.png)

 ### Task 2: Connect the copilot to Dynamics 365 Customer Service

+Establish a secure connection between the Copilot Studio agent and Dynamics 365 Customer Service using the Customer Engagement channel.

 1. Once published, from the copilot page top right, click on **Settings**.